BlueQuartzSoftware/simplnx/src/nxrunner/docs/NX_CLI.md

 -co <pipeline filepath> [--logfile | -l]
 ```

-Convert the SIMPL pipeline at the target filepath.
-Optionally, create a log file at the specified path.
+Converts a SIMPL pipeline at the target filepath to a complex pipeline.
+If any errors are encountered during the process, they are printed to the console.
+Otherwise, the converted pipeline is printed to the console.
+Optionally, a log file is created at the specified filepath where the output is saved.

-Both options print the converted pipeline to the console.
-The second option (convert-output / co) also saves the converted pipeline to file based on the name of the converted pipeline.
+The second option (convert-output / co) also saves the converted pipeline to file based on the name of the converted pipeline using the complex pipeline extension (`.d3pipeline`).

 For example, ```--convert-output bash D:/Directory/SIMPL.json``` will attempt to convert the SIMPL pipeline at `D:/Directory/SIMPL.json` and save the converted pipeline to `D:/Directory/SIMPL.d3pipeline`